ekegus/rustman/rustman_cli/README.md

 - [x] Fetch the words from an API.
 - [x] The game logic into game.rs ?
 - [x] Reshuffle directory structure so I have a lib and a bin crate
-- [] Separate concerns: Keep CLI logic in the rustman_cli and the game logic in rustman_core.
+- [x] Separate concerns: Keep CLI logic in the rustman_cli and the game logic in rustman_core.
-- [] Refactor rustman_cli so that it isn't one long function of gibberish.
+- [] Refactor main function so that it calls a play_game function.
-- [] Move the api helpers into a separate lib module.
+- [x] Move the api helpers into a separate lib module.
 - [] Write some tests